- Occasions

 Eryngium (Sea Holly)

-Part of the thistle family, this deep blue flower has spiny cone like flower heads, which add texture to any winter bouquet.
+Part of the thistle family, this deep blue flower has spiny cone like flower heads - Season: Summer - Fun fact: Shakespeare references sea-holly as an aphrodisiac! - Florist top tip: Great for adding texture to winter bouquets.

 Hyacinth (Hyacinthus)